moj-analytical-services/user-guidance/source/documentation/support.md

 ### Platform Support

-The MoJ Digitech team is responsible for supporting problems with the underlying analytical platform.
-If there is a issue relating to the running of the platform or surrounding infrastructure then they can provide support.
-Examples of this include:

-* Bugs or unexpected issues
-    + Platform crashing or inaccessible
-    + Deployment of Shiny apps not working

-* Administration of accounts
-    + Reset authorisation
-    + Access priviledges not working as expected

 This **does not** include any problems which occur as a result of the limitations or incorrect use of software by users on the platform.
 If issues occur whilst running code or using version control please see the sections below.
 Remember the first port of call for using the platform should always be this user document.